acollins-hed/atINFLATE-3.0/README.md

 its predecessor, atINFLAT, published in Collins-Hed and Ardell 2019.

 ## Getting Started
-Clone the atINFLATE git repository and change directory into your local clone to compile atINFLATE
+Clone the atINFLATE-3.0 git repository and change directory into your local clone to compile atinflate_3

 ## Pre-Installation of Dependencies
-Compiling atinflate_3 requires a local copy of Eigen 3.4.0 or the [Eigen C++ template library for linear algebra](https://eigen.tuxfamily.org/dox/GettingStarted.html). `atinflate_3` uses the KroneckerProduct module from the
+Compiling atinflate_3 requires a local copy of Eigen 3.4.0, the [Eigen C++ template library for linear algebra](https://eigen.tuxfamily.org/dox/GettingStarted.html). `atinflate_3` uses the KroneckerProduct module from the
 `unsupported` collection of modules of Eigen.